bitrix24/b24restdocs/api-reference/tasks/fields.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}

 {% note info "" %}

-The recording and modification of fields are carried out according to business logic and the user's existing rights.
+The recording and modification of fields are carried out according to business logic and the user's existing permissions.
 That is, it depends on the user's role, group permission settings, hierarchy, certain flags in the task (for example, `ALLOW_CHANGE_DEADLINE`), and the task's status.

 {% endnote %}